alex-t-reed/Transcript-Editor/README.md

 ## Overview

-Transcript Editor is a tool originally designed for creating transcripts for research purposes.
+Transcript Editor is a tool originally designed for creating transcripts for research purposes for the PADRES Lab at UCSB.
 It offers several features to facilitate the transcription process:

 - **Formatting**: The tool automatically makes interviewer lines bold when question marks are used in conjunction with timestamps.